chujaeyeong/MAT_ZIP_readme/README.md

 	</resultMap>

 	<select id="getReceiptWithRestaurant" parameterType="String" resultMap="MZRegisterReceiptDTOMap">
 	SELECT r.no as r_no, r.landNumAddress as r_landNumAddress, r.roadNameAddress as r_roadNameAddress,
 	           r.name as r_name, r.status as r_status, r.tel as r_tel, r.food as r_food,
 	           m.no as m_no, m.userId as m_userId, m.storeAddress as m_storeAddress,
 	           m.storePhoneNumber as m_storePhoneNumber, m.buyTime as m_buyTime
-	    FROM MAT_ZIP.mzregisterinfo m
+	    FROM mzRegisterInfo m
-	    JOIN MAT_ZIP.restaurant r ON m.storePhoneNumber = r.tel
+	    JOIN restaurant r ON m.storePhoneNumber = r.tel
 	    WHERE m.userID = #{user_id}
 	    AND m.no NOT IN
-	    (SELECT receipt_id FROM MAT_ZIP.cs_review)
+	    (SELECT receipt_id FROM cs_review)
 	</select>
   ```